ech89123/ecse373_f23_ech89_ariac_entry/README.md

 ```

 ## Launching the Lab
-After the package the required two workspaces have been installed from the previous step, the following three lines can be ran to run the package:
+After the package the required two workspaces have been installed from the previous step, the following three lines can be ran to run the package.
+The first line starts the simulation and the second line starts the node and the competition:
 ```
-source devel/setup.bash
+`roslaunch ariac_entry entry.launch`

-roscore &
+Then, the ariac_entry node:

-roslaunch ariac_entry entry.launch
+`rosrun ariac_entry ariac_entry`

 ```
 ## What the Package Does
 The package starts the competition and gives a strong error message if the competition fails to contact the start_competition service.
 A less strong error message is sent if the contact is successful, but the competition sill is unsuccessful in starting.